kschweiger/TDDIntroduction/markdown/Getting_started.md

 A mock is a object that acts as a dependency with defined attributes.
 This is i.e. required if your test needs some input from a third party dependency which you don't want to test.
 More on this will be covered in the [advanced topics section](advanced_topics.md).

 #### side effect
 Often looking at the return value is not the only thing a test need to check.
-A piece of code will often alter i.e. some class atribute.
+A piece of code will often alter i.e. some class attribute.
 This is called a **side effect**.

 #### Code refactoring
-This denotes to process of taking existing code (i.e. a function) and restructuring it w/o changing the external behaviour.
+This denotes to process of taking existing code (i.e. a function) and restructuring it w/o changing the external behavior.
 This is usually achieved by moving parts of the code to a function or method.
 Generally this process leads to code that is better readable and reduces complexity.
-In the context of test-driven development this additiaonlly leads to tests with less dependencies, since each "sub-functon" can be tested (or more importantly mocked) on it own.
+In the context of test-driven development this additionally leads to tests with less dependencies, since each "sub-functon" can be tested (or more importantly mocked) on it own.